 - Two semesters of general chemistry and two semesters of organic chemistry

-- GRE scores are required for this program unless the degree is from an accredited U.S. institution.
-GRE scores with a minimum combined score of 306.
-The Verbal Reasoning score shuld be at least 153 and the Analytical Writing score should be at least 4.5.
+- GRE scores are required unless your undergraduate degree was earned at an accredited U.S. university.
+The combined score of the Verbal Reasoning and Quantitative components must be at least 1230, with the Verbal Reasoning score being at least 500.
+Also, the Analytical Writing score should be at least 4.5.5.

 - TOEFL Scores: Minimum scores of 600 (PBT), 250 (CBT), 100 (IBT).
 Scores must be less than 2 years old.